I love basic recipes that can be modified in a variety of ways.

 2 tablespoons sanding sugar (large crystal granulated sugar that adds sparkly sweetness), if desired

 Place one oven rack in the lower third of your oven and preheat the oven to 375 degrees.
 Spray the cups of a standard 12-cup muffin pan with nonstick cooking spray.
 Alternatively butter and flour the muffin cups, tapping out the excess flour, our line the muffin cups with paper liners.
 Set the muffin pan aside.

-In a small bowl, whisk together the butter, eggs, milk and vanilla and then set it aside.
+In a small bowl (affiliate link), whisk together the butter, eggs, milk and vanilla and then set it aside.
 In a large bowl, whisk together the flour, sugar, baking powder and salt.
 Make a well in the center of your dry ingredients.
 Pour the butter mixture into the well.
 With a rubber spatula, gently stir the ingredients together just until the batter is moistened.
 Don’t overmix.
 Stir in any additions you are using, such as fruit, nut, or chocolate chips.

 Scoop the batter into the prepared muffin pan cups with an ice cream scoop if you have one or a large spoon if you don’t.
 Fill each muffin cup about two-thirds full.
 Sprinkle sanding sugar evenly over the muffin batter, if desired.
 Bake until a toothpick inserted in the center of a muffin comes out clean, about 15 to 20 minutes.
 Remove from the oven and place the muffin pan on a wire rack.
 Loosen the muffins and tip them on their sides to cool in the pan so they don’t get soggy.
 Serve warm or at room temperature.

 Corn Muffins – Reduce flour to 1 cup and add 3/4 cup yellow cornmeal with the other dry ingredients.